 5. Backup current site files

-6. Backup current site database
+6. Backup current site databases

-7. Take live site offline
+7. Take the live site offline

-9. Go online with live site
+9. Go online with the live site

 How often are Drupal updates issued?